monsoonmaelstrom/book2/book2.md

 If this was a room, I’d be banging my fists against the door in rage, but even that’s denied to me because there is no door, and because I possibly don’t have hands.

-That’s the weirdest part of it all: not knowing if I have a body or not, and not being able to look to see it, or even reach down and touch it.
+That’s the weirdest part of it all: not knowing if I have a body, and not being able to look to see it, or even reach down and touch it.

 I am currently as formless as this place is.
 I hate it.
 It vexes me terribly.